manish246/Machine-Learning-Projects/README.md

 From the Analysis we can Predict that California state has maximum no of Covid 19 deaths also it has second highest death counts for various other diseases like Pneumonia and Influenza.
 The most interesting finding is California also accounts for maximum no of death count of elderly people of Age more than 65 years due to Covid.

 # Project 2:Analysis of Time series and Logistic Regression
+## Assessment of the components of the raw time series

+Note:The Fig. 1. shows of raw time series data which depicts a trend with gradual increase in Trips from abroad.
+The Centre moving average plot removes effect of seasonality to show clear increasing Trend.
+The plot not only shows the trends also shows for better forecast we have to consider seasonality and trends both in this case

+From September month there is gradual decrease in the number of Trips in Ireland from abroad.
+Also, one more interesting finding is the no of trips to Ireland is increasing from 2012 to 2019